Colorado River Delta (in Mexico)

-The Mexican Delta is located at the natural terminus of the Colorado River at the Gulf of Mexico, just south of the U.S.-Mexico border.
+The Colorado River Delta is located at the natural terminus of the Colorado River at the Gulf of California, just south of the U.S.-Mexico border.
 The desert ecosystem was formed by silt flushed downstream from the Colorado and fresh and brackish water mixing at the Gulf.

-The Mexican Delta once covered 9,650 square miles but has shrunk to less than 1 percent of its original size due to man-made water diversions.
+The Colorado River Delta once covered 9,650 square miles but has shrunk to less than 1 percent of its original size due to human-made water diversions.

 Even so, the delta still provides important habitat.
 The desert estuary’s mix of fresh and tidal waters supports a diverse population of birds and animals, including the endangered Yuma clapper rail and the desert pupfish.
 It also is an important stopover along the Pacific Flyway, a major north-south migratory route for countless numbers of birds.

 The Mexican Water Treaty of 1944 committed the U.S. to deliver 1.5 million acre-feet of water to Mexico on an annual basis, plus an additional 200,000 acre-feet under surplus conditions.
 The treaty is overseen by the International Boundary and Water Commission.
-[See also Mexico and Colorado River Water.]
+[See also Colorado River Water and Mexico.]

 Colorado River water is delivered to Mexico at Morelos Dam, located 1.1 miles downstream from where the California-Baja California land boundary intersects the river between the town of Los Algodones in northwestern Mexico and Yuma County, Arizona.